zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/navigation-layout-commands/navigation-layout-commands.md

 Click **Insight** to access the Oracle Integration Insight commands of **Consoles** or **Models**.

 This concludes this lab named Oracle Insight Navigation.
-You may now [proceed to the next lab](#next).
+[Proceed to the next lab](#next).
 Create a Model.

 ## Want to Learn More